 In recognition of the importance of increasing the number of expert and proficient nurses an employee who reaches the following levels will receive an allowance as long as the employee maintains that level of practice.
 All levels of practice shall be added to the base rate of pay and be payable on all hours worked, and shall attract penal rates and overtime.

-The rates of these allowances are as follows:
+The rates of these allowances are as follows from the commencement of this agreement:

 RN/MW Expert $2.16 per hour